nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   1. User lists all patients (UC03).
   2. User requests to add a new record to a patient.
   3. User enters the record's details.
-  4. MedBook adds the record to the patient.
+  4. MedBook adds the record to the patient.<br>
      Use case ends.
 - **Extensions**:
   - 3a.
 MedBook detects an error in the entered record's details.